gedclack/NestJS-DDD-PostgreSQL/README.md

 ## Description

-+ Building API with Domain-Driven Design
++ Building API with NestJS implementing Domain-Driven Design
 + Use PostgreSQL with migration support

 ## Installation